 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), requiring lessees to be recognized on the statement of financial position as assets and liabilities for the rights and obligations created by their leases with lease terms more than 12 months.
 Current guidance only requires capital leases to be recognized on the balance sheet.
-The updated standard will become effective for the Corporation's financial statements for the year ending December 31, 2022.
-The Corporation is currently evaluating the effect the updated standard will have on the Corporation's financial statements.
+The Corporation implemented this ASU effective January 1, 2021 and the implementation has no impact to the Corporation's financial statements.